smc-het-challenge/cloneHD-SMC-Het/README.md

     $ cd smchet-challenge
     $ planemo docker_build .

-This will build and compile cloneHD and cloneHD-tools, plus all dependencies.
+This will build and compile cloneHD plus all dependencies.

 * Sub-challenge 1A - Predicting normal contamination
 * Sub-challenge 1B - Predicting number of subclones